joelm10/javascript-style-guide/es5/README.md

 ## Whitespace

-  - Use soft tabs set to 2 spaces.
+  - Use soft tabs set to 4 spaces, not tabs.
+  - Tabs are bad mkay..

     ```javascript
     // bad
     function () {
-    ∙∙∙∙var name;
+    ∙∙var name;
     }

     // bad